alirezal85/COVID19-Classification/readme.md

 # COVID-19 X-ray Classifier

-## Disclaimer: This app is built only for educational purposed and not suitable to use in real world whatsoever!
+## Disclaimer: This app is built only for educational purposes and not suitable to use in the real world whatsoever!

 ## PROJECT OVERVIEW